Benjamin Moore Calm Paint

 Just like it’s name suggests, it does have a “calm” effect on the room.

-Depending on the light and time of day, it looks light gray and or white.
+Depending on the light and time of day, it appears to look light gray and or white.

 However, if you’re leaning more towards using a gray paint color, you’ll want to check out this post here.